rishavand1/Devops_Flipr/README.md

 After running deploy.sh you will see a new conatiner in the Docker-Engine .

 # Step-5:-
-Start all the images( Ensure all images are running) 1.Backend<br>
+Start all the images( Ensure all images are running)<br>
+1.Backend<br>
 2.Frontend<br>
 3.mongo<br>

 # Step-6:-
 Go to the Browser of your Pc and type : loacalhost:3000<br>
-And for Backend type: localhost:5000 and for fetching api use localhost:5000/api/users
+And for Backend type:localhost:5000 and for fetching api use localhost:5000/api/users

 # Full Demonstrated Video of Code and How to run the Project:-
 [https://youtu.be/WDNjmA7KCEQ](Youtube)